Shopify/job-iteration/README.md

 ### Sidekiq adapter

-Unless you are running on Heroku, we recommend you to time Sidekiq's [timeout](https://github.com/mperham/sidekiq/wiki/Deployment#overview) option from the default 8 seconds to 25-30 seconds, to allow the last `each_iteration` to complete and gracefully shutdown.
+Unless you are running on Heroku, we recommend you to tune Sidekiq's [timeout](https://github.com/mperham/sidekiq/wiki/Deployment#overview) option from the default 8 seconds to 25-30 seconds, to allow the last `each_iteration` to complete and gracefully shutdown.

 ### Resque adapter